 Floyd’s death has ignited public outrage and sparked demonstrations all over the U.S. and abroad.

 Demonstrations began in Memphis on May 27 with a small, silent protest organized by educators, but it grew contentious after two white men, identified as members of a Facebook group called Confederate 901, taunted demonstrators.
 Police shut down a part of Union Avenue, with the two counter-demonstrators on one side with police and the protesters on the other.

 Protests continued through Sunday, growing in size and intensity each night, peaking last night as protesters split into two groups, with some heading to the Interstate 40 bridge.
 At one point, police and sheriff’s deputies in riot gear shut down the bridge.
 Other locations to which protesters marched over the weekend included the National Civil Rights Museum, Beale Street and City Hall.

 On Saturday, police confronted demonstrators on Beale Street, using batons and shields to disperse the crowd.
 About 150 people were arrested, including Victoria Jones, executive director of The Collective art space in Orange Mound.

-County Commissioner Tammy Sawyer was among the protesters on Saturday, and led a group that bailed out Jones and other demonstrators.
+County Commissioner Tami Sawyer was among the protesters on Saturday, and led a group that bailed out Jones and other demonstrators.

 Andrea Morales, MLK50’s visuals editor, has been at the demonstrations, including Sunday night’s protest that for several hours looped around Downtown Memphis.
 She was among those tear gassed.
 Here are some of her images.